 “Legal Files … will streamline the entire process.”

-Children’s Law Center, Inc., a non-profit legal service center protecting the rights of children and youth, has chosen Legal Files, developed by Legal Files Software, Inc., as its legal case management system.
+Children’s Law Center, Inc., a non-profit legal service center protecting the rights of children and youth, has chosen Legal Files, developed by Legal Files Software, Inc., as its lawyer management system.

 The Center plans to use Legal Files to improve efficiencies in the areas of client intake, tracking service requests, capturing client demographic data, and generating reports for management and grant funders.